 NOTE: Pre-professional students (pre-med, pre-vet, pre-pharmacy, pre-dental) and students planning to go to graduate school should take a year of physics with laboratory (ASP 201 and ASP 202).
 Calculus is required for this course sequence.
-Students should also take a second semester of organic chemistry with laboratory (CHE 269 and CHE 271).
+These students should also take the laboratory associated with the second semester of Organic Chemistry CHE 271.